-Inshore fishing vessels
+Inshore fishing vessels and food safety

 Inshore vessel processing activities

 Inshore operators carry out the following processes with their catch:

 A voluntary food safety guideline has been developed by MPI and the Seafood Standards Council, a committee of the New Zealand Seafood Industry Council.
 You can follow this guideline to ensure safe fish handling and hygiene practices, and for advice about controlling the temperature of seafood so that you have confidence you comply with the Food and Animal Products Acts.